nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    **Output**: <br>
    The appointment doesn't exist!

-### Delete Appointment of a Doctor : `deleteA`
+### Delete Appointment : `deleteA`

-Deletes appointment of a existing patient for both patient and doctor with the specified `PatientId` and `DoctorId` in the MedDict database in address book.
+Deletes appointment of an existing patient with the specified `PatientId` with a doctor with the specified `DoctorId` in the MedDict database in address book.

 Format: `deleteA x/DATE_TIME z/PATIENT_ID z/DOCTOR_ID`